 About the Study

-The systematic review included 22 randomized trials with 8,485 women who were pregnant or had recently given birth.
+included 22 randomized trials with 8,485 women who were pregnant or had recently given birth.
 The trials compared pelvic floor muscle training to no training or standard care for prevention of urinary incontinence.
 Some women had signs of urinary incontinence at the beginning of the trial.

 The review found that women who had no urinary incontinence at the beginning of the study and who did pelvic floor muscles exercises during pregnancy had a decreased incidence of urinary incontinence in:

 - The first 3-6 months after birth